 - If you believe that there has been an error or oversight in your transfer credit evaluation, please contact the Transfer Coordinator for assistance.
 In the event of an unresolved disagreement with the evaluation, the Transfer Coordinator will work with the appropriate academic department chairperson for a second review.
 You should be prepared to furnish a course syllabus or a letter or description from the previous institution if you wish to appeal the initial evaluation.

 UW System Transfer Students

-- UW-Stout works with the UW System two-year colleges and their UW Colleges Guaranteed Transfer Program.
+- UW-Stout works with the UW System branch campuses and their UW Guaranteed Transfer Program.
 If you choose to participate in this program, you are guaranteed admission to UW-Stout, provided you meet the provisions of the policy.

-- UW System College counselors can help you select course work that will relate to your planned major at UW-Stout.
+- UW branch campus College counselors can help you select course work that will relate to your planned major at UW-Stout.
 Under UW System policy, you may transfer up to half the number of credits required for graduation in your major at UW-Stout.

 - Students may generally transfer up to 72 degree credits earned at non-baccalaureate institutions.
 Additional credits may be accepted toward the degree where appropriate with department approval.
 This does not alter policies concerning credits to be earned in residence

 - If you are transferring from a technical college, UW-Stout credit may be granted in transfer for general education/breadth coursework (i.e. in communications, behavioral sciences, social sciences, mathematics, and natural science) offered within a Wisconsin technical college applied associate degree or college parallel programs, and similar programs from other states.

 - Credit may be granted on a course-by-course basis for occupational, technical and vocational coursework leading to an applied associate degree from WTCS programs if there is not an articulation agreement in place.
 If you’re transferring from such a program, UW-Stout may accept some of your technical credits.